cloudfoundry/bosh-windows-stemcell-builder/manual-stemcell-dotnet-version-guide.md

 Running .NET applications on VMs deployed from Windows 2012R2 stemcells requires that the correct .NET framework version(s) are installed.
 Below is a guide to how to enable the desired .NET framework on the stemcell you build.
+You can also visit [this link](https://msdn.microsoft.com/en-us/library/bb822049(v=vs.110).aspx) for some more detailed information.

 ### .NET 4.6.x and .NET 4.5.x